-Adding Inclusive Design in your Architectural Process
+Adding Inclusive Design in your architectural process

 Inclusive Design activities is here added to a generic architectural process presented here in four main stages.
 As models vary internationally, this provides a broad description for the different types of processes that are commonly used.

 The aim is to outline a practical representation for understanding and applying Inclusive Design in a way that benefits anyone involved in an architectural project.
-There are many different models that have been developed to represent the architectural process, and anumber of organisations have developed versions to suit their particular purpose or context.
+There are many different models that have been developed to represent the architectural process, and a number of organisations have developed versions to suit their particular purpose or context.
 For example is the Royal Institute of British Architects known as the RIBA-model used across Europe.

 However, many generally follow the same basic steps.
 The four-stage description below is an attempt to simplify these complex processes without losing the overall structure or meaning.

 This has been drawn from a number of international sources, including architectural associations, firms and academic models.
 The stages cover processes that are relevant for everyone involved in projects, including developers, architects, planners, clients, community groups and project managers.
 Roles and responsibilities differ according to size, scale and context, and will change from activity to activity.
 The process therefore is meant as a generic overview that suggests nine Inclusive Design activities to add to most architectural processes.
-These activities, outlined in the book encourage all members of a project team, whether temporary or permanent, to adopt a practical approach to involving people throughout the different stages of a project.
+These activities, outlined below encourage all members of a project team, whether temporary or permanent, to adopt a practical approach to involving people throughout the different stages of a project.

 STAGE 1: CONCEPTUALISE